 The good news is that there are several options to perform an upgrade: you either could utilize official Magento scripts or an automated migration service, such as Cart2Cart.
 Both solutions are equally reliable but work quite differently.
 While migration scripts require some sufficient programming skills and manual setup, Magento upgrade using Cart2Cart is fully automated.
 Also, the service allows preserving your Google rankings at most by moving 301 redirects, as well as to migrate customer passwords for the convenience of your existing clients.

 So, should you revamp your online retailer?
 Yes, definitely.
-Sooner or later, the competitive market will leave you no choice but to pack up and upgrade to a progressive Magento 2.x.
+Sooner or later, the competitive market will leave you no choice but to pack up and upgrade Magento to its latest version.
 But you know what they say, “The early bird catches the worm” 😉

 To get a strategic advantage, start with a free Demo migration now and check out how your store will look like on Magento 2 within a half an hour!